Rich Aucoin: Media reception

 According to The Globe and Mail, "Aucoin's sweat-soaked shows are near legendary events of mosh-pit euphoria, surfboard situations and dancing underneath a multicoloured parachute".

 Aucoin might be best known for his live show in Canada.
 It began with Aucoin playing like a silent film era pianist on the size of the stage with the focus being on the screen he was playing the music to accompany but then slowly morphed into a communal singalong dance-party with Aucoin frequently in the middle of the audience leading the choruses.

 The show has always involved a mixed media performance involving a collage of images which the show runs in sync to with everything from the films Aucoin composed the music to synchronize with to viral videos and memes to anything and everything as visual samples.
 These film clips include All Dogs Go to Heaven 2, in which Aucoin features.
-Often times, the framing of a night at the movies is used with opening previews of the other bands on the bill to fake advertisements and a crowd singalong of all the major media companies’ fanfares mashed up together.
+Oftentimes, the framing of a night at the movies is used with opening previews of the other bands on the bill to fake advertisements and a crowd singalong of all the major media companies’ fanfares mashed up together.
 Custom 3D glasses were distribute in 2009 for his sets which were partially 3D filmed.

 Aucoin has been known to make a personalized show for every performance given thousands of fans personalized intro credits in the opening credits of the show; messages usually revolve around topical humor or cultural references like "So and So doesn't settle for anything, except Catan".

 Aucoin has narration and other comedy elements added between songs to give time for costume changes and other props, including crowd surfing on a real surf board.

 Another signature element has been the use of a multi-colored parachute which he throws over the audience and leads the singing dance party underneath.
 The shows have had heavy use of many other props, from water gun fights to balloon drops and usually a sea of confetti.

 Group movement plays a large role, with Aucoin leading the audience through many interactive moments and large group coordination.
 Aucoin plays either solo with samples or with a various configuration of backing band members from all over North America and Europe.
 Some configurations are drums, bass, synths, guitar, horns and back up singers to having larger bands with strings and choral groups.